top of page

 Lack of optimal employee engagement is another major reason you may experience an increasing employee turnover rate among your workforce.
 One way to know that your workforce is underutilized is reduced productivity and poor employee satisfaction.
 Burnout contributes immensely to disengagement, but so does underutilization.
 Active and fulfilling work keeps professionals engaged and productive, leading to high employee satisfaction.

 Oftentimes, low engagement reduces morale among the workforce, causing people to quit.
 The best way to address this challenge is by creating a system that encourages maximum participation and utilization of talent.
 Note that this is not the same as overworking your workforce.
 Laying too much on their desk will likely put too much pressure on employees.
-In that case, you'll need to bring in more resources to assist with ongoing work or, better still, outsource part of the workload to external contractors if you can’t afford full-time employees.
+If more work must be done, it is best to bring in more resources to handle them, or, better still, outsource part of the workload to ad-hoc staff if you can’t afford full-time employees.

 4. Flexible Working Arrangements and Quality Work-Life Balance